-CSV is a de facto standard method for delivering data.
-This is provided to suit customers requiring a simple business use.
+CSV is a method of delivering data.
+This is provided to suit customers who have a simple business use.
 CSV can be used in a word-processing package or presented as a spreadsheet.
 Code-Point information in CSV is held within individual fields.
 Each field is either textual, for example, SO515RU, or numeric, for example, 21.
-Within CSV each field is separated from the next by a comma.
+Within CSV, each field is separated from the next by a comma.
 If the field is textual, then the text is enclosed in double quotes, for example, "SO515RU".

-This method of representation can also be referred to as a Comma Delimited File (CDF).
+This method of representation can also be referred to as a comma delimited file (CDF).
 All coordinate values within Code-Point are given with a precision of 1 metre.